*Post was originally written on June 11, 2017**

 I also print out pictures from the class throughout the year and use a 5×7 2-pocket sheet protector for those.

 As far all of that artwork (that you see on top of the bins below), I hang it up in the playroom when it comes home, then I take it down and replace with new and save it all in a pile.
 At the end of the year, I take pictures of all of it and make a Shutterfly book (above) featuring of all the events for the year and the pictures of the artwork.
-Anything with handprints or worthy of saving that is oversized, I keep the original in a storage bin under the bed!
+Anything with handprints or worthy of saving that is oversized, I keep the original in a portfolio or storage bin under the bed!

 On the right in the photo above, starting at the beginning of the year, each child has a folder and this is where I store important papers throughout the year that I know I will save for the book.
 This made it really easy and quick on the last day when I had everything in order to put the books together!